embrace-io/embrace-docs/content/unity/integration/log-message-api.md

 Embrace.Instance.LogMessage("error log", EMBSeverity.Error, null, true);
 ```

-Let's examine the method call from above to understand the arguments involved:
+Let's examine the method call above to understand the arguments involved:

 1. The first argument is a string and represents the message itself.
 2. This is the severity of the event.
-Typically we use this mechanism for errors and warnings and occasionally for tracing purposes, but that is better left to [breadcrumbs]({{< relref "/ios/integration/breadcrumbs" >}}).
+Typically we use this mechanism for errors and warnings and occasionally for tracing purposes, but the latter is better left to [breadcrumbs]({{< relref "/ios/integration/breadcrumbs" >}}).
 3. This is a dictionary of key-value pairs.
 When logging an event, break out any details into this dictionary and you will be able to categorize and filter on those values.
 4. A boolean indicating whether or not we should include a screenshot with this alert.